Hotel Babylon (BBC series): Anna Thornton-Wilton

 In Series 2 Episode 3, it is revealed that Anna's family are not so grand after all.
 A grand ball is organized for guest Lady Catherine Stanwood (played by Kelly Brook).
 Lady Catherine was once a former work-colleague of Anna's at 'The Chesterton' hotel before Catherine married Lord Stanwood.
 Anna is shocked and deeply envious of Catherine's new status which forces Anna to lie and self-promote herself to "Hotel Deputy Manager In-Waiting" to boost her perceived status in the hotel.
 Later, during the ball, Anna's actual role in the hotel is revealed to Catherine which prompts Catherine to accuse Anna of being a 'fake'.
 Anna's father is publicly revealed by Catherine, to be a council clerk and her mother, a school dinner lady.
 In a separate scene in the same episode, Anna also privately reveals to Charlie that her real family name is only 'Thornton', not 'Thornton-Wilton', which Anna has used throughout her career to elevate her social standing.
 Later, Lady Catherine and Anna are friends again.
-Catherine also confirms a rumour to Anna that 'The Chesterton' hotel had a staff party after Anna left the Chesterton, to celebrate Anna's departure because she was so unpopular.
+Catherine also confirms a rumour to Anna that 'The Chesterton' had a staff party celebrating Anna's departure.

-Before the events of the first series, it was revealed that Anna had slept with Charlie Edwards when they worked together at 'The Chesterton' hotel, prior to Series 1.
-They are friends until Series 3 when they start dating.
-However they broke up later in Series 3.
+Before the events of the first series, it was revealed that Anna had slept with Charlie Edwards when they worked together at 'The Chesterton' hotel, prior to the beginning of the series.
+They eventually began dating in Series 3, though they later broke up and Charlie seemingly abandoned her for good.